 Rob serves on the board of directors for the Halton Regional Police Service (where he is chair), Oakville Hydro, Halton Healthcare Services, and he is president of the Halton Community Housing Corporation.
 He served for five years on the board of the Halton Children’s Aid Society.
 He also was appointed for two terms on the GO Transit board, where he was the only member who regularly used the GO trains and buses to get to meetings.

 In 2010, Oakville voters returned Rob as Mayor with 52% of the vote, to 42% for the second place candidate, former mayor Ann Mulvale (her second defeat).
 With Oakville's leadership role in urban forestry becoming widely appreciated in Canada, Tree Canada added Rob to its board of directors.

 In 2014, Oakville voters chose Rob for a third term as Mayor with 67% of the vote.

-Meanwhile, Mrs. Mulvale lost again in 2014, this time in an attempt to unseat her longtime friend and ally, Ward 5 Councillor Jeff Knoll.
+Meanwhile, Mrs. Mulvale lost again in 2014, this time in an attempt to unseat her longtime colleague and friend, Ward 5 Councillor Jeff Knoll.
 She wrote to him to say they'd never been friends, "only a mutually convenient political alliance".

 Rob and his wife, Wendy, a PhD in urban geography from the University of Toronto, have been married and raising their family together for 43 years.
-Wendy was editor and publisher of “Our Oakville: A Community's Self-Portrait,” a popular book celebrating Oakville at the turn of the millennium.
 They have three children - Rachel, a health policy analyst; Sarah, a musician, and Robbie, a university graduate student.

 Raised in a military family who moved every three years or so as his father was moved to new assignments around the world, Rob has lived in Oakville longer than he's lived anywhere else and calls Oakville the hometown he always wanted.Back to top